Memba/grunt-blog/README.md

 Location of index.html.

-This is the portion of options.newsRoot and options.archive that we should remove to build relative paths to display media files.
+This is the portion of options.newsRoot and options.postsRoot that we should remove to build relative paths to display media files.

 #### options.newsRoot
 Type: `String`